MicrosoftDocs/VBA-Docs/Office-F1-Landing/end-of-search-scope-has-been-reached-do-you-want-to-continue-from-the-beginningo.md

 ---
-title: Ha llegado al final del ámbito de búsqueda, ¿desea continuar desde el principio?, Office Shared [vblr6.chm1011271]
+title: End of search scope has been reached; do you want to continue from the beginning?, Office Shared [vblr6.chm1011271]
 keywords: vblr6.chm1011271
 f1_keywords:
 - vblr6.chm1011271